-New World Uni Center helps immigration to Canada students to prepare for IELTS Test with AEO Pakistan.
-See below the list of IELTS Tests and Center in Pakistan.
+New World Uni Center helps students to prepare for IELTS Test with AEO Pakistan.
+See below list of IELTS Tests and Center in Pakistan.

 Every year, tens of thousands of people around the world sit the International English Language Testing System (IELTS) General exam as part of their Canadian immigration process.
 Sitting an IELTS exam can be a daunting prospect, but with a bit of information and advice you can be well positioned to obtain the best possible IELTS score for Canada immigration that you can achieve.

 The IELTS is one of four language tests recognized by the government of Canada for immigration purposes.
 The others are the Canadian English Language Proficiency Index Program (CELPIP), Test de connaissance du français pour le Canada (TCF Canada), and the Test d’Évaluation du Français (TEF).
 CELPIP exams are mostly administered within Canada (with additional international test centres in Dubai and New York City), and the TCF and TEF are only used for evaluating French ability.